sajidalirander/kubernetes-Learning-by-building-from-setup-to-services/setup/step2.md

 You can do this with a purge command, which is a bit stronger than a regular remove because it also deletes any system-wide configuration files associated with the packages.

-Could you run this command to clean everything up?
+> Could you run this command to clean everything up?
 ```bash
 # This will completely remove the three main Kubernetes packages
 sudo apt-get purge -y kubeadm kubelet kubectl
 ```

 After you run it, let's double-check that they're gone by running the first check command one more time: `which kubeadm kubelet kubectl`.

-What does it show now?
+> What does it show now?

-In case, if you are unable to remove the packages due to an error, such as:
+If the same case, you are unable to remove the packages due to an error, such as:
 ```bash
 E: Held packages were changed and -y was used without --allow-change-held-packages.
 ```